The Straight Story

 Gauge movement replacement typically runs 175.00 per gauge without silk screening or chrome.
 Electric tach conversions vary but will run at least $285.00.

-I am happy to "a-la-carte" the system to accomodate lesser needs.
+I am happy to "a-la-carte" the system to accommodate lesser needs.

 I require a 30% deposit on all reproduction orders.
 I ship UPS unless otherwise requested.